ALib C++ Library

 63/// - Hexadecimal and octal output is <b>cut in size</b> (!) when a field width is given that

-64/// is smaller than the resulting amount of digits of the number arguments provided.
+64/// is smaller than the resulting number of digits of the number arguments provided.

 65/// \note This implies that a value written might not be equal to the value given.